aleshaleksey/fansys23/08-spell-list.md

 + If a command involves harming itself, or an entity with which its relationship is "sworn", or helping an entity with which its relationship is "nemesis" it gets an additional save against the spell at advantage.
 The save is a CHA save.
 + If the target receives "divine" or "entropic" damage while under effect of the spell, the spell ends.

 **Global**: The spell lasts for a week, and is not concentration.
-For every 4 MP dice extra, the spell lasts for an extra day.
+For every 2 MP dice above 10, the spell lasts for an extra day.

 ___
 ### Flame Stride